Feyerabend/vm/vm1/README.md

 ## stack

+The stack works as a 'LIFO' memory: 'last in first out'.
 We begin with a stack of numbers, starting with 1 at the bottom and stacked right over is number 2.
 Then we put 5 at the stack, now it is on top.
 Another number 9 is stacked on top of number 5.
 To use the stack we start